 We all have a responsibility to keep children safe and to promote their wellbeing.
 For our members this means that you should be conversant with the ‘Working Together’ framework, any Code or regulatory arrangements by which you are bound and your own local arrangements for ensuring children’s safety.

-Members can access safeguarding information via their local Safeguarding Children Board website (enter your location followed by Safeguarding Children Board), and should be familiar with the Resolution guidance note on safeguarding.
+Members can access safeguarding information via their local Safeguarding Children Board website (enter your location followed by Multi-Agency Safeguarding Hub – MASH or Safeguarding Children Board), and should be familiar with the Resolution guidance note on safeguarding.

 It is essential that members are able and confident to raise with clients if they have a concern about the safety of a child or young person (or a vulnerable adult).
 Members should also be able to respond appropriately when someone discloses a safeguarding concern.
 You should be aware of any safeguarding policy and procedure in your firm, service or practice and whether there is either a designated Safeguarding Officer (DSO), or if not, then with whom any concern should be raised (e.g. the COLP in a legal practice).
-If you are a mediator, you should also refer to your Professional Practice Consultant (PPC).
+If you are a mediator, you should also refer to your Professional Practice Consultant (PPC) and to the Safeguarding Policy Guidance in the Mediation Handbook.
 You may wish to introduce a safeguarding policy to your organisation if there is not one already in place.

 Communicating with vulnerable adults and others with additional needs (eg language difficulties or a disability)